RHours/RCoopProcess/README.md

 **How can I contribute?**

-* File tikects to discuss the design of co-op processes
+* File tickets to discuss the design of co-op processes
 * Write Rholang for co-op processes
 * Build supporting infrastructure to connect the Rholang processes with the outside (off-chain) world.